If you aren’t teaching your kids about financial responsibility and money skills, you’ve left them vulnerable to a lifetime of financial insecurity.

-“Help them to understand that you cannot purchase something that costs more,” said Diane Pearson, a financial advisor with Legend Financial Advisors near Pittsburgh, Pennsylvania, in an interview.
+“Help them to understand that you cannot purchase something that costs more,” said Diane Pearson, a financial professional with Legend Financial Advisors near Pittsburgh, Pennsylvania, in an interview.

 Elementary school kids can also begin to set financial goals.

-When they receive birthday money from Grandma, or an allowance, encourage them to save the cash for something bigger they really want.
+When they receive birthday money from Grandma, or an allowance, encourage them to save the cash for something bigger that they really want.
+(Related: Setting savings goals)